Portrait film (by Johannes List)

 McCormack is the recipient of the Ernst von Siemens Music Foundation Composers’ Prize (2018).
 They won the Impuls International Composition Competition (2019) which resulted in a new work for Vienna’s Klangforum Wien.
 They were also awarded the George Arthur Knight Prize (2014) for their piece you actually are evaporating, as well as the John Green Fellowship (2017) for their “demonstrated talent and promise as a composer,” both from Harvard University.

-McCormack currently teaches at Boston Conservatory at Berklee where they are an Assistant Professor of Composition.
+McCormack currently teaches at University of California San Diego (UCSD), where they are Assistant Professor of Composition.
+Prior to that, they taught at Boston Conservatory at Berklee.
 They received their PhD from Harvard University (2019), where they studied with Chaya Czernowin and Hans Tutschku.
 They also studied at the University of Huddersfield with Aaron Cassidy and Liza Lim, as well as at the Oberlin Conservatory of Music with Lewis Nielson and Randolph Coleman.
 They have participated in the Schloss Solitude Sommerakademie (2009) and the Tzlil Meudcan Summer Courses (2012).
 From 2014-17 at Harvard University, they were the director of the Harvard Group for New Music, organizing concerts and residencies with ensembles such as Ensemble Dal Niente, the JACK Quartet, Ensemble Recherche, musikFabrik, the ELISION Ensemble, and many others.
 In addition to music, McCormack has also studied contemporary dance with Jill Johnson and has worked in masterclass or choreographic settings with William Forsythe, John Jasperse, Christopher Roman and Riley Watts.

 Interview with / portrait by Ty Bouque [October, 2023]